A website for a podcast is essential to long term success. Main benefits and strategic advantages of podcast website:

 With dedicated BlueHost WordPress hosting your CMS will already come installed so there is an additional step out of your way.
 However to make your site working towards the collection of your emails you will need a good, inexpensive template.
 This will require a small investment to upgrade your basic WordPress theme but we recommend an inexpensive but very powerful theme.

-- X Theme – is a great, versatile and easy to use option.
-This website runs on X Theme.
+- Divi – is a great, versatile and easy to use option.

 It offers a variety of solutions you can use for your podcast website.
-In the beginning, X Theme will be great due to its simplicity.
-Later as your site grows and you will require more solutions you can upgrade to Thrive Themes.
-It offers a wider range of tools and possibilities when your podcast, site and monetization ideas will require them.
-But honestly, you can achieve a lot just on X Theme.
+Divi is great due to its simplicity.
+It offers a wide range of tools and possibilities when your podcast site, and monetization ideas will require them.

 Embed podcast episodes into a website

 You can’t host your podcast episodes on the same server as your website.
 We have covered this in detail in How to publish a podcast in 4 easy steps, where explain how to host an episode with the help of dedicated media hostings.

 Embedding episodes on your website depends on the hosting media provider.
 Most of them currently provide already an embeddable player that you can put on your side.
 Our recommendation for the media host is buzzsprout.
 It is priced at a very competitive level, and has 3 of core functionalities you will need:

 - Extremely high storage and bandwidth (often unlimited) so you won’t have to think about your hosting plan every time you upload an episode,

 - Useful analytics so you can better understand your audience,